suyeony0/suyeony0.github.io/_posts/2020-05-26-[KAKAO 2017 - Coloring Book].markdown

 author : Loui
 ---

-	ï»¿[180.
+	ï»?180.
 [KAKAO 2017 : Coloring Book]
 	- this was a simulation problem.
 I solved using BFS.
-	- itâ€™s quite long time since I used BFS lastly. so It took much more time.
+	- it?™s quite long time since I used BFS lastly. so It took much more time.
 	- see the code.
 	#include <vector>
 	#include<queue>